Installing the OSDF Origin¶

 in <EXPORTED DIR>

-.
-Where <TEST FILE>
+, where <TEST FILE>

 Run the following command:

-[[email protected]]$ stashcp <TEST FILE> /tmp/testfile
+[user@host]$ stashcp <TEST FILE> /tmp/testfile

 If successful, there should be a file at /tmp/testfile